Relevant Clean Air regulations and how they apply to you

-ULTRA LOW EMISSIONS BURNER (ULEB) - an Ultra-Low emission wood burner is a burner that under strict real-life operating conditions can meet an emissions and efficiency standard of 38 milligrams per megajoule or emits less than 0.5 grams of total suspended particulate per kilogram of fuel burned and has a thermal efficiency of 65 per cent or greater.
+An ultra-low emissions wood burner is a burner that under strict real-life operating conditions can meet an emissions and efficiency standard of 38 milligrams per megajoule or emits less than 0.5 grams of total suspended particulate per kilogram of fuel burned and has a thermal efficiency of 65% or greater.
 Ultra-low emission wood burners can be installed and used anywhere in Canterbury.

 Expected law changes for all fire types